Zehramohanty/Word-Embeddings/README.md

 # Word-Embeddings
-Implemented a co-occurrence based word embedding model.
-We will be using the Reuters (business and financial news) corpus.
+Implemented a co-occurrence based word embedding model using the Reuters (business and financial news) corpus.